deepmo24/CPEM/README.md

 ## Citation

-If this work is useful for your research, please cite our paper.
+If this work is useful for your research, please star our repo and cite our paper.

     TODO